 Camp Allen, located in a “piney woods” ecosystem near Navasota, provides "hands on" educational experiences that enhance classroom learning.
 The experiences are integrated into a complete program that helps participants gain a well-rounded understanding of current issues, environmental respect, history, and human relationships.
 This is a three-day trip that takes place in November.

-6th Grade: Camp Eagle and Enchanted Rock (www.campeagle.org )
+4th and 5th Grade: Camp Eagle (www.campeagle.org )

-The 6th grade will spend a week at Camp Eagle with a stop at Enchanted Rock on the way home.
+The 4th and 5th grade will spend a week at Camp Eagle in West Texas.
 Camp Eagle is nestled in the beautiful and rugged Texas Hill Country near the headwaters of the spring-fed Nueces River.
 At Camp Eagle students will experience hands-on education through wild adventures, spiritual growth and outdoor adventure in a setting that’s unlike any classroom.
 This is a four-day trip that takes place in October.

 7th Grade: Catalina Island Marine Institute (cimi.org)